🕵🏻♂️ Selecting accounts for ABM program

 3. Relationship.

-Do we know anybody who works for the target accounts, or who is closely connected to the buying committee?
-Somebody who can make an intro or share insider information about the account's needs and challenges.
+Someone who can make an intro or share insider information about the account’s needs and challenges?

-If we already have a good connection inside target accounts, we can accelerate account research and identify if our product is a right fit.
+If you already have a warm connection inside target accounts, you can accelerate account research and validate if your product is the right fit.

 Pay attention to: